 Feedback Dialogues / Feedbackdialoge

-Leaders and teams who enjoy functioning dialogue and communication are productive and successful.
+Leaders, teams and stakeholders who enjoy functioning dialogue and communication are productive and successful.
 Team members are able to contribute their thoughts and ideas and leaders have access to fresh impulses for optimal cooperation and leadership.

 Through neutrally moderated feedback dialogues cooperation is improved and a culture of mutual feedback is fostered.
 Effectivity, cooperation and collaboration increase in a context of open dialogue.
 Combining all viewpoints allows for a holistic and comprehensive perspective geared for growth and development.

-Führungskräfte und Mitarbeiter, die ein offenes Gesprächsklima geniessen, können alle Aufgaben erfolgreich meistern.
+Führungskräfte, Mitarbeiter und Stakeholders, die ein offenes Gesprächsklima geniessen, können alle Aufgaben erfolgreich meistern.
 Mitarbeiter bringen ihre Ideen und Gedanken zum Ausdruck und Führungskräfte bekommen frische Impulse für optimierte Zusammenarbeit und Führung.

 Durch ein neutral moderiertes Feedbackdialog wird die Zusammenarbeit verfeinert und die Feedbackkultur gefördert.
 Effektivität, Kooperation und Kollaboration steigen im Kontext eines offenen Gesprächsklimas.
 Das Abgleichen von verschiedenen Ansichten ermöglicht eine ganzheitliche Sichtweise.

 What are the benefits?

 The foremost and most obvious purpose of such dialogues is to give team members, leaders and stakeholders feedback concerning their behavior (eg communication and collaboration skills) and how they influence each other.
 This gives them the opportunity to see themselves through the eyes of the others, thus gaining increased ability and motivation to change and grow.

 It leads to improved relationships, greater cohesiveness, stability, enlistment and sustainability.
 Feedback dialogues are an instrument that supports company, leader and team development on multiple levels.

 A three to four-hour feedback dialogue is held in three phases; the introduction, where the coach explains the agenda, the goals and the rules; the group work, where either the team works together, or the manager/stakeholders/team work separately on formulating their feedback; and then finally the group discussion, where the all participants come together to compare and discuss their findings and agree on goals.

 What about confidentiality?